cgmartin/angular-spa-typescript-example/README.md

 * `npm test` : Runs unit tests once.
 * `karma start` : Runs unit tests continuously, watching for changes.
 * `npm run lint` : Lints TypeScript files (see `tslint.json` for settings).
-* `npm run build` : Builds a production distribution under the `dist/` folder, for deployment to static server or CDN.
+* `npm run build` : Builds a production distribution under the `dist/` folder, for deployment to a static webserver or CDN.

-## Libraries/Tools In Use
+## Libraries & Tools

 The functionality has been implemented by integrating the following 3rd-party tools and libraries: